DDD-Moore/early-career-hawaii/agenda.md

 <a name="bof"></a>
 ### Birds of a Feather Breakouts

 We will break into groups based on interest in possible topics of discussion. **See [Issues](https://github.com/DDD-Moore/early-career-hawaii/issues)** to comment on ideas or add your own topic.
+BOF topics covered on Friday:

+- Open Science culture clash
+- Mental health & academic life
+- Activism
+- Licensing data
+- Translating work to new fields/projects
+- Software development

 <a name="beach"></a>
 ### Beachfront Agenda Planning